Which place is cheaper, San Diego or Atlanta?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Diego and Atlanta are popular destinations to visit in the summer with plenty of activities.
+Many travelers come to Atlanta for the city activities and the family-friendly experiences.
 Also, many visitors come to San Diego in the summer for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In July, Atlanta is generally a little warmer than San Diego.
-Temperatures in Atlanta average around 82°F (28°C), and San Diego stays around 71°F (22°C).
+Daily temperatures in Atlanta average around 82°F (28°C), and San Diego fluctuates around 71°F (22°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Atlanta.
 Atlanta usually receives less sunshine than San Diego during summer.
 Atlanta gets 271 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.